The Blue Room (play): Performances

 Hare's adaptation was first performed at the Donmar Warehouse, London, on 10 September 1998 with Nicole Kidman and Iain Glen in lead roles.
 It was directed by Sam Mendes, designed by Mark Thompson, and lit by Hugh Vanstone, with music by Paddy Cunneen.
 London critic Charles Spencer's review for the Daily Telegraph concluded with the now iconic phrase, "It's pure theatrical Viagra."
 The production was a commercial success and on 13 December of that year moved to the Cort Theatre on Broadway, New York (with the same cast), but received mixed reviews.
-Kidman's brief nude appearance, a short flash of her buttocks on a semi dark stage, caused a hullabaloo and attributed for brisk ticket sales.
+Kidman's brief nude appearance, a short flash of her buttocks on a semi-dark stage, caused a hullabaloo and was attributed to brisk ticket sales.
 Glen's full frontal nudity while cartwheeling attracted far less attention.
 Several reviewers commented on the best seats to view Kidman's backside.

 Hare's play was also performed to critical acclaim in Australia in 2002 with Sigrid Thornton and Marcus Graham in the two lead roles, and directed by Simon Phillips.
 The Sydney performances took place at the Theatre Royal after a run in Melbourne.
 The nude scenes and Thornton's "sexy" body were also noted.

 The independent film Cubes was structurally inspired by The Blue Room.
 Screenwriter Mark Zdancewicz transplanted the play's daisy chain structure into the modern office environment.
 The film, directed by Jason Sherry, follows a series of rotating cubicle partners over the course of a year.